 We want anyone to be able to access this opportunity for learning.
 If finances are a barrier for you to be able to attend, please contact Libby Tucci to discuss scholarship options.
 We are willing to work with you to come up with a plan that works for you.
 No one will be turned away for lack of funds.

-For a more in-depth learning experience, the YWCA offers an optional Racial Justice Certificate program as a way to engage in a more in-depth learning experience.
+As an optional component of the the workshop series, the YWCA offers a Racial Justice Certificate program as a way to engage in a more in-depth learning experience.
 Participants who would like to receive a YWCA Racial Justice Certificate must: attend all three sessions in the series, complete additional reading assignments between the sessions, keep a journal, and meet for an additional hour after the last session for discussion regarding the readings.

 The reading assignments will be sent directly to registrants that indicate their interest in doing the Certificate Program and will include approximately 20-30 pages of reading following each session.

 We have not yet identified our dates for the Spring Series.
 Please check back for updates.

 If you would like to be added to the list of people to be notified when we have our future series dates set, please email Libby Tucci.